 To use this tool, head to the main Have I Been Pwnd? page and search for a username or email address.
 The results tell you whether your username or email address has ever appeared in a leaked database.
 Repeat this process to check multiple email addresses or usernames.
 You’ll see which leaked password dumps your email address or username appears in, which in turn gives you information about passwords that might have been compromised.

-If you want to get an email notification should your email address or username appear in a future leak, click the “Notify me when I get pwned” link.
+If you want to get an email notification should your email address or username appear in a future leak, click the “Notify me” link at the top of the page and enter your email address.

 You can also search for a password to see whether it has ever appeared in a leak.
 Head to the Pwned Passwords page on the Have I Been Pwned? website, type a password in the box, and then click the “pwned?” button.
 You’ll see whether the password is in one of these databases and how many times it’s been seen.
 Repeat this as many times as you like to check additional passwords.